 Food and wine pairings

-goes very well with stews, game, roast beef, mature cheeses
+pairs perfectly with stews, game, roast beef, and aged cheeses

 Robert Parker - Wine Advocate

 Pujanza Norte 2013 is a Tempranillo harvested from the Finca Norte vineyard.
-Its real name is San Roman, but they were unable to use this name; the nickname people use is North, because of the powerful wines from the North, which make it very healthy and rather fresh.
-It is a 2.7-hectare plot on clay-limestone soils, where the limestone bedrock is 50 cm below the surface.
-The vineyard faces north and is located at an altitude of 720 m.
-Fermentation takes place in stainless steel vats with indigenous yeasts, as does malolactic fermentation.
-There are notes of blood mixed with aromas of wild red berries and flowers, with good freshness.
-The wine is aged for 14 months in French oak barrels.
-The palate is extremely fresh, but combines high acidity with incredible power.
-There is less of a vintage effect with Norte than with Finca Valdepoleo; here, it seems that the vineyard—apart from being smaller—is more consistent, and the identity of the terroir also seems to be more pronounced than the style of the vintage.
+Its actual name is San Roman, but they were unable to use that name; the nickname people use is “North,” due to the powerful wines from the north, which give it a very clean and rather fresh character.
+It is a 2.7-hectare plot on clay-limestone soils, where the limestone bedrock lies 50 cm below the surface.
+The vineyard faces north and is located at an elevation of 720 meters.
+Fermentation takes place in stainless steel tanks with native yeasts, as does malolactic fermentation.
+There are notes of blood mingled with aromas of wild red berries and flowers, with good freshness.
+Aging takes place for 14 months in French oak barrels.
+The palate is extremely fresh, yet combines high acidity with incredible power.
+There is less of a vintage effect with Norte than with Finca Valdepoleo; here, it seems that the vineyard—aside from being smaller—is more consistent; the identity of the terroir also appears to be more pronounced than the vintage’s style.

 Guide Penin